bacardi55/gtl/README.md

 ~/bin/gtl add --url gemini://gmi.bacardi55.io/tinylog.gmi # Adding an entry will create the sub file.
 # Repeat add command for all the feeds.
 ~/bin/gtl --mode cli --limit 10
+# Or use the TUI mode:
+~/bin/gtl --mode tui
 ```

-While the TUI is not ready yet, you can still use gtl "continuously":
+You can still use gtl "continuously":
 ```
 while true; do clear && ~/bin/gtl --mode cli --limit 10 && sleep 1800; done;
 ```

+Or use the TUI and refresh the timeline when you want.

 ## Global commands:
 ```